Shawn-LJJ/Arch-Linux-Installation/README.md

 If everything is working according to plan, the laptop should be able to carry on setting up without the installation media.
 For now, I need to start some services, which are `NetworkManager` and `reflector`.
 The former to handle network connection while the latter to automatically update the mirror list.

     systemctl enable NetworkManager reflector

+Although I have "enabled" them, that does not mean they are started, it just makes them activated automatically after a system boot.
+So to activate them right now, run the command:

+    systemctl start NetworkManager reflector

 Now that the services are started, I can use NetworkManager to connect to my home router again with `nmtui`.

 ## Install a desktop environment

 Now I need a desktop environment which provides all the components needed to set up the graphical user interface.
-For minimalism and simplicity, I picked XFCE.
-May try i3wm in the future.
+For minimalism and simplicity, I picked XFCE. *May try i3wm in the future.*

 This is the following command to install the necessary packages:

     pacman -S xorg-server xfce4 xfce4-goodies

-*For some reason, I received an error when installing packages with Pacman, issue solved with https://wiki.archlinux.org/title/Pacman/Package_signing#Resetting_all_the_keys
+*For some reason, I received an error when installing packages with Pacman, issue solved with https://wiki.archlinux.org/title/Pacman/Package_signing#Resetting_all_the_keys.
 Might have somehow messed up the keys.*

 Now a display manager is required for user login.